 Dr. Menon was trained as a specialist in cardiac surgery at the University Hospitals in Düsseldorf and Tübingen.
 He then worked as a senior physician first in the University Hospital Giessen and later at the University Hospital of the RWTH Aachen in cardiac, paediatric cardiac and vascular surgery.
 In addition to the entire spectrum of cardiovascular surgery, the operative focus was on off-pump bypass and aortic surgery as well as cardiac transplantation.
 In Aachen he set up and managed the Department of Cardiac Support Systems.
 He has extensive and long-standing experience in the implantation of short and long-term VAD systems as well as in the follow-up care of VAD patients.

 After starting his career at Berlin Heart in 2013 as Division Head for Clinical Issues and Direct Sales in Germany, Dr. Menon was responsible for Global Sales from mid-2013 and served as Medical Director.
 Since October 2014 he has served as Managing Director together with Mr. Sven-René Friedel.

 In order to stay true to our values at Berlin Heart, we act according to the following principles:

 In April 2015, users of the Berlin Heart system EXCOR® Pediatric founded the European EXCOR® Pediatric Investigator Group (short EEPIG).
 The group now consists of more than 50 VAD experts from 15 countries.
 The aim of the research group is to discuss and improve various aspects of pediatric VAD therapy.
 The biannual EEPIG meetings also provide a platform for the initiation of multicenter studies.
 A working group formed by the EEPIG deals, for example, with the topic of anticoagulation.
 A corresponding study, the Thromboembolic RIsk Study (TRIS), is currently in preparation.

 Representatives of various European VAD clinics form the biventricular heart failure research group.
 At regular meetings, members evaluate approaches for optimal treatment of patients with bilateral heart failure.
 Within the research group, the prospective study "Successful support of biventricular heart failure patients by new EXCOR® Adult pumps with bileaflet valves" by Schmack et al. emerged.

-Together with the Biofluid Mechanics Lab at Charité – Universitätsmedizin Berlin, Berlin Heart GmbH is carrying out the project "Ways to implement a cost-oriented VAD therapy II".
+Biofluid Mechanics Lab at the Charité – Universitätsmedizin Berlin and Berlin Heart GmbH are jointly involved in the project "Research on a pediatric VAD".